Jalba784/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.

+   .map will return values and an actual array, while the .forEach method does not acutally return anything.
+It just calls a provided function over each element of an array.

 2. What is the difference between a function and a method?

+    A function is defined outside of an object but a method is defined as a property of an object.

 3. What is closure?

+    Closure is when an inner function has access to the exterior variable of an outer function.
+This mainly works when functions are nested and the most outer variable is available to the succeding functions.
+The inner most variable cannot be accessed by the outer functions.

 4. Describe the four rules of the 'this' keyword.

+    a) Default Binding - When the term 'this' is passed through the the console in a function and returns all of Javascript.
+It refers to everything, the Window object.

+    b) Implicit Binding - The object to the left of the dot is what 'this' is referring to.

+    c) Explicit Binding - Forces a function to call a particular object for the 'this' binding, without putting a property function reference on the object.

+    d) New Binding - An empty object is created and referenced by the 'this' variable, inheriting the prototype of the function.
+Properties and methods are are added to the object referenced by 'this'.
+The newly created object referenced by 'this' is returned at the end implicitly if no other object is returned explicitly.

 5. Why do we need super() in an extended class?

+    This keyword allows the child class to access and call functions from the parent class.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [X] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: